MrBrunotte/worldofshape/README.md

 ## AUTOMATED TESTING

 ### Coverage

 I have used the package 'coverage' to see how effective my testing is.
-I installed the covarage package with 'pip install coverage' and then I ran:
+I installed the covarage package with 'pip install coverage' and then I ran 'Coverage' and created a covhtml file.

+run with:   coverage run --source='users' manage.py test && coverage report && coverage html
+            Go to the htmlcov file and run the index file to get the report.
+and:        python manage.py test users

 **"coverage run --source='users' manage.py test && coverage report && coverage html"**